-In documentary photography, there are four bodies that have attracted special attention.
-The Galician Diaspora (1989-2009), the Emigration to Europe (2003-2016), the Yugoslav War (1991-1993) and the life of the Cubans in the 90s, during the Plan Especial en Periodo de Paz (1990-91), the mining gold with cyanid in Europe (In the name of gold, 2013), the declaration of independence in Catalunya ("En procés", 2017) or the Hambach forest (Hambi, 2018) in Germany.
+In documentary photography, there are several bodies of work that have attracted a special attention.
+The Galician Diaspora (1989-2009), the Emigration to Europe (Transmigrants, 2003-2016), the Yugoslav War (1991-1993), the life of the Cubans in the 90s during the Plan Especial en Periodo de Paz (1990-91), the mining gold with cyanid in Europe (In the name of gold, 2013), the declaration of independence in Catalunya ("En procés", 2017) or the Hambach forest (Hambi, 2018) in Germany.